The Personio People Manual

 What Is An Employee Engagement Survey?

-Let’s talk about employee engagement — or more specifically, the lack thereof in the UK: Only 11% of the UK workforce is engaged in their work, with 68% not engaged and 21% actively disengaged.
+Let’s talk about employee engagement — or more specifically, the lack thereof in the UK: In 2019, only 11% of the UK workforce felt engaged in their work, with 68% not engaged and 21% actively disengaged.